stevecondylios/dictionaRy/README.md

     -   each combination of **meaning** and **part of speech** will have one or more **definitions**.

 -   Example: the word *bark* has 4 meanings.
-Let’s take the firs
-    meaning: a dog’s bark.
+Take the first meaning: a dog’s bark.
 This meaning has 2 parts of speech (*noun* and *verb*).
     The noun has 1 definition
     `the sharp explosive cry of a dog, fox, or seal`.
     The verb has 2 definitions `(of a dog, fox, or seal) give a bark` and `utter (a command or question) abruptly or aggressively`.
 So we